 I am a CIDBT (Cambridge Institute of Dog Behaviour Training) qualified, IMDT & IMDTB (Institute of Modern Dog Trainers & Behaviourists) member, platinum member of PPN (Pet Professional Network) and fully insured Dog Training Instructor and behaviourist.
 I can teach you how to understand and meet your dog’s individual needs through developing your relationship leading to a more fulfilling experience for you both.

 I provide training in classes or one to one using positive reward based techniques.
 I also offer behavioural work to deal with specific issues or behavioural problems.
-In addition I provide Pack Walks which are a great way for your dog to learn social skills and have fun at the same time.
+In addition I provide Socialisation Walks which are a great way for your dog to learn social skills and have fun at the same time.

 Want to know what your dog needs?
 Let me help, call: 0782 824 9548

 or email me at: email@example.com